-The school works hard to encourage good attendance and punctuality and employs a number of reward systems for its children to encourage them to form good attendance habits.
+The school works hard to encourage good attendance and punctuality and encourages children to form good attendance habits.

 The School Attendance Officer runs regular late gate patrols and works in partnership with families to encourage and support punctuality.

-Pupils who arrive after the blue gates have been closed at 8.55am will need to report to the school office where their name and reason for lateness will be recorded in the late book.
+Pupils who arrive after the blue gates have been closed at 9am will need to report to the school office where their name and reason for lateness will be recorded.
 The school monitors this late book closely.

 Pupils who arrive after the registers have closed will have their late arrival recorded as an unauthorised absence in accordance with DfE regulations.